core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In order to allow the proxy to listen to the multicast notifications sent by the server, a new CoAP option is introduced.
 This option MUST be supported by clients interested to take part in group observations through intermediaries, and by proxies that collect multicast notifications and forward them back to the observer clients.

 The option is called Listen-To-Multicast-Response, is intended only for requests, and has the properties summarized in {{ltmr-table}}, which extends Table 4 of {{RFC7252}}.
 The option is critical and not Safe-to-Forward.
-Since the option is not Safe-to-Forward, the column "N" indicates a dash for "not applicable".
+Since the option is not Safe-to-Forward, the 'N' column indicates a dash for "not applicable".

 | No.  | C | U | N | R | Name                              | Format | Length | Default |
 | TBD  | x | x | - |   | Listen-To-<br>Multicast-Responses | (*)    | 3-1024 | (none)  |